Who are Midland Mencap?

 What would I be doing?

-• Encouraging people to feel part of the group and take part in the activities.
+- Encouraging people to feel part of the community and take part in any activities taking place.

-• Helping to set up equipment and tidy away at the end of the session.
+- Helping to set up equipment, keeping the Community Café clean and tidy, and packing away at the end of the session.

-• Accepting of others who might be different to you and the ability to work as part of a diverse team
+- Accepting of others who might be different to you

 When and where do you need me?